sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-advanced-configation.md

 ![User Attributes Source ](./images/params2_03.png "User Attributes Source ")

 - The proposed attributes are the columns of the **user.principal.view**  View which is configured in the project's **Configuration** > **Web Portal** > **Other Properties** section.
-<br>The main purpose of this view is to validate the login used to connect to brainwave portal.
+The main purpose of this view is to validate the login used to connect to brainwave portal.
 It's also used to provide additional user-related attributes.
-<br>You can design a view of your own to validate the login and provide custom values to use in secondary parameters (restart the server to make them effective).
+You can design a view of your own to validate the login and provide custom values to use in secondary parameters (restart the server to make them effective).

 ![Other Properties](./images/params2_04.png "Other Properties ")

 #### Simulate Another User

 During dashboard design, the actual values for user attributes used in secondary parameters will be those of the designer's account (which is the currently connected user at design time).
-<br>Fortunately, you can simulate another user account while in design mode to test your dashboard.
+Fortunately, you can simulate another user account while in design mode to test your dashboard.
 To do so:

 - Select **Dashboad User Simulation...** from the dashboard's menu, to open the **Dashboard user simulation** dialog box